entdec/nuntius/README.md

   # For an after scope the time_range the interval is taken from the current time, the end of the
   # range is 1 hour from its start.
+  #
+  # So say the interval is "10 days", the timerange will be:
+  # from: today -  10 days - 1 hour
+  # until: today - 10 days
+  # So it basically selects all Car's with a tuneup_at 10 days since now (in a 1 hour window)
   timebased_scope :after_tuneup do |time_range, metadata|
     cars = Car.where(tuneup_at: time_range)
     cars = cars.where(color: metadata['color']) if metadata['color'].present?